tikhonova/Building_Pipelines/README.md

     1.1.
 Navigate to the <b>Data folder</b> and run the *process_data.py* script that cleans data and stores in database: <u>`python process_data.py "messages.csv" "categories.csv" "DisasterResponse.db"`</u>
 	The above command loads the datasets, fixes the data by resolving quality and tidiness issues, and loads the result into an SQLite database.

-    1.2. <b>Copy .db file into the Models folder</b>, then run the *train_classifier.py* script within the Model folders, which trains classifier and saves it as a pickle file: <u>`python train_classifier.py DisasterResponse.db classifier.pkl`</u>
+    1.2. <b>Navigate to the Models folder</b> and run the *train_classifier.py* script within the Model folders, which trains classifier and saves it as a pickle file: <u>`python train_classifier.py DisasterResponse.db classifier.pkl`</u>
 	The second command builds and saves the model into a .pkl file.

 	1.3.
 For additional information, see the *ETL pipeline* and *ML pipeline* jupyter notebooks.